Walking Happy: Production history

 The production opened on Broadway at the Lunt-Fontanne Theatre on November 26, 1966 and ran for 161 performances.
-Directed by Cy Feuer with choreography by Danny Daniels, the cast included George Rose as Henry Hobson, Norman Wisdom as Will Mossop, Louise Troy as Maggie Hobson, and Ed Bakey as George Beenstock.
+Directed by Cy Feuer with choreography by Danny Daniels.
 Conductor Herbert Grossman served as Music Director.

 The original cast recording was released by Angel Records in 1966.

 Plot synopsis

 In Lancashire, England in 1880 the men of the town gather in the local pub, with much drinking.
 The widower Henry Hobson, owner of a boot shop, has three daughters, and he wishes them to marry.
 The local leader of the temperance league, George Beenstock, has two sons.
 The two younger Hobson daughters flirt with the Beenstock sons, while Hobson tells his eldest daughter Maggie that her time has passed.
 Maggie decides to make a match with Will, a skilled shoemaker, even though Will is engaged to another.
 Will and Maggie establish their own boot shop.
 Meanwhile, Hobson's drinking continues, his young daughters try to take Maggie's place at his shop, and Will and Maggie marry.
 Hobson and Beenstock settle on a dowry for the young ladies.
 Hobson realizes that he needs Maggie and Will, and they become partners.